kloczek/zbx_mod_mysql/README.md

 ## Changelog
 0.1.0

-initial release which bases on zabbix dummy.c and contains:
+Initial release which bases on zabbix dummy.c and contains:
 - fully working and tested build framework which passes test of
 ```
 ./boostrap.sh